clojurebridge-minneapolis/organizing/SURVEY.md

   1. Introduce clojure.mn IRC (or other chat) at the start -- would be great to have class-wide discussion ability - give students ability to help each other (learn than doing) and socialize more widely).
 Also more likely to *keep* using it.
 Why is this survey on paper?
 Emphasize that all exercises can be done later/optional; observed some people getting frustrated b/c they didn't finish everything.
   1. More time for the functions module / a second day to fit everything in.
   1. I think putting things into context For people (especially people that are newbies).
 What are people/industries currently using Clojure to do?
 Why Clojure vs. Java, Ruby, etc.?
 Can I get a job iF I keep perfecting my knowledge of this one language?
 What should I spect to learn and do after this ClojureBridge?
 What should I be able to accomplish now that I have installed everything I installed the first night?
 What is the significance oF each oF teh software/etc. I installed?
 I think a one page piece that described what weach piece software/etc. did beforehand would have been helpful.
+  1. Not change, but refine - the 1st track is confusing at times (as in anything new, little tweaks)
+  1. The amount of material for Track 2 is daunting.
+(PT3)
 1. What else would you like us to know?
   1. Next workshop schedule, if possible
   1. I had fun :)